boschresearch/torchphysics/docs/tutorial/tutorial_start.rst

 Tutorial: Understanding the structure of TorchPhysics
 =====================================================
-In this tutorial, you will learn how the different components of TorchPhysics work and at the end will be able to transform a simple differential equation into the corresponding problem in TorchPhysics.
+In this tutorial, you will learn how the different components of TorchPhysics work and interact.
+In the end, you will be able to transform a simple differential equation into the corresponding training setup in TorchPhysics.

 We start by explaining the basic structure of this library.
-Then we will go over each important part in their own tutorial and in the end bring everything together to solve a PDE.
+Then we will go over each important part in its own tutorial.
+Finally we will bring everything together to solve a PDE using the PINN-approach..

-The structure of TorchPhysics is best illustrated by the following graph:
+The structure of TorchPhysics can be illustrated via the following graph:

 .. image:: pictures/torchphysics_structure.png
   :width: 500